sawyer-greaves/lab-wiki-test/necessary_skills/Using_Git_with_SSH.md

 transactions (e.g. `git fetch`, `git pull`, `git push`).
 SSH uses public key authentication instead of a traditional username and password.
 This involves creating two text-based files: the private key and the public key.
 The public key is then given to the Git hosting service.
-The combination of public and private key is used to verify your indentiy instead of a username and password.
+The combination of public and private key is used to verify your identity instead of a username and password.

 ---
 ## Setting Up SSH